evannetwork/evannetwork.github.io/doc/network.md

 ---
 title: "The Network"
 ---
 ## How the evan.network works
+The evan.network is an Ethereum-based enterprise blockchain operated by evan.network partners.
+Organizations can take advantage of decentralized collaboration without having to understand the complexity of blockchain technology.
+Thus, blockchain solutions can be used in daily business.

+The evan.network consists of different components, which are short presented below.

 ![evan.network](/public/evannetwork_overview.jpg){:height="75%" width="75%" class="center"}

 ### 1. Specific Sub Networks
 Based on the ecosystem of the evan.network almost everyone can build their own specific sub networks in all industries where cooperation with partners is important.
+The organizations or associations bekome the role of a business center owner.
+But nobody in the business center has access to the transaction data.
+Data from a business relationship is exchanged directly between the partner via smart contracts and written to the blockchain by the decentralized [MasterNodes](/doc/masternode).
+The business center owner therefore only provides the functional basis for the cooperation.
+The cooperation takes place without his intervention.
 ### 2. [Services](/doc/services)
 With ready to use enterprise services, such as digital twin contracts or secure data exchange, the evan.network makes blockchain ready for every business.
 ### 3. Decentralized Autonomous Organization ([DAO](/doc/dao))